akki8087/Titanic/README.md

-# Titanic
+Project name : Titanic: Machine Learning from Disaster.
-Project name : Titanic: Machine Learning from Disaster LeaderBoard Score on Kaggle: 0.79904
+Leader Board Score on Kaggle: 0.79904

 Project description:
 The Titanic Dataset from kaggle has been around the internet since 2012.

-Start aking this quesions and answers will  help to increase accuracy.
+Start asking this questions and answers will  help to increase accuracy.
 Questions to address
 1) who were the passengers?
 2) Which class passengers belong?